Editorial Instructions

 Ensure all required documents (full version, blind version, and author’s declaration) are included with your submission.

-The editors of the Journal of Finance and Financial Law prioritize articles written in English, which are given preference during the publishing process.
+The editors of the Journal of Finance and Financial Law admit articles written in English.

 Requirements for Submission